 Here I am summing up for you the critical factors; let’s see!

 - The caviar’s value, like the quality of the scale and color, would be evaluated.
+Moreover, the true color of caviar depends on the species of fish.
 The big and mature eggs of fresh Osetra or Beluga caviar, for example, have a unique texture, vibrant brightness, and intense taste.

 - Mayonnaise disguises a salty flavor of low-cost caviar with coated egg salad or another snack such as cheddar cheese.